rl8 package

 lower_bound – Minimum threshold for the value of

-to reach before this condition returnsTrue
+keyto reach before this condition returnsTruewhen called.

 - key: Literal['algorithm/collects', 'algorithm/steps', 'env/resets', 'env/steps', 'profiling/collect_ms', 'returns/min', 'returns/max', 'returns/mean', 'returns/std', 'rewards/min', 'rewards/max', 'rewards/mean', 'rewards/std', 'coefficients/entropy', 'coefficients/vf', 'losses/entropy', 'losses/policy', 'losses/vf', 'losses/total', 'memory/free', 'memory/total', 'memory/percent', 'monitors/kl_div', 'profiling/step_ms']